1c-syntax/bsl-language-server/docs/en/diagnostics/IfElseDuplicatedCondition.md

-# Duplicated conditions in If...Then...ElsIf...
+# Duplicated conditions in If...Then...ElseIf... statements

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |